-MODULE TITLE: Doc umentary Production

-FHEQ Level: 4 JACS CODE: P310 HECOS 100443

-CO-REQUISITES: none COMPENSATABLE: Yes
+MODULE CODE: WEYM104 1 MODULE TITLE: Documentary Production CREDITS: 20 FHEQ Level: 4 JACS CODE: P310 HECOS 100443 PRE-REQUISITES: none CO-REQUISITES: none COMPENSATABLE: Yes

-FHEQ Level: 4

 Factual / documentary television is an expanding market in the media industry and this module introduces students, through the short-form of the documentary genre, to the complex considerations of 'ethical' factual film making.
 Whilst exploring Grierson's 'creative interpretation of the truth' as a concept, students are encouraged to engage with issues of representation when addressing their subject.
 Production work is group-based.